 Mr. Perry Quotes in Dead Poets Society

 The Dead Poets Society quotes below are all either spoken by Mr. Perry or refer to Mr. Perry.
 For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one:

-Note: all page and citation info for the quotes below refers to the Hyperion edition of Dead Poets Society published in 2006.
+Note: all page numbers and citation info for the quotes below refer to the Hyperion edition of Dead Poets Society published in 2006.

 His eyes raging, Mr. Perry hissed at his son.
 “I will not be disputed in public, do you understand me?”

 Unlock explanations and citation info for this and every other Dead Poets Society quote.

 Mr. Perry Character Timeline in Dead Poets Society